Peter Ekkart: Dancing career

 He danced in the Belgian Amateur Federation with two different partners, over a period of three years.
 With the official professional organization Buldo in 1987, he graduated as a Fellow in the disciplines of ballroom and Latin dancing.

 He started dancing with his partner and former wife.
 They won seven Champion titles from 1989 to 1991 (Latin, All around, Showdance Ballroom, and showdance Latin).
 They made the final in the European Professional All-Round Championship in Berlin in 1988 and finished in fifth place with their tango (ninth place over ten dances).
 In 1991, the couple split up and divorced.
 From then on, Ekkart focused on coaching, judging, and teaching.

 In 2008, he made his competitive comeback with Ellen Saey, now his wife.
 They started dancing after working together on the television show Sterren op de Dansvloer, the Belgian equivalent of Dancing with the Stars (US) or Strictly Come Dancing (UK).

 They won seven Belgian Professional Championships in a row, in the Ballroom style, from 2010 to 2016.

 Vice World-Champion 2016

 Peter & Ellen Ekkart took part in all World and European Championships from 2008.
 They danced at the Kremlin in Russia, South Korea, Japan, Canada, the US, and almost all European countries.
 In June 2015, they were placed third at the World Professional Ballroom Championships 40+, in Cervia, Italy.
 One year later, they moved to second place, and became the vice-world Professional Ballroom Champions 40+.

 They took lessons with coaches all over the world: Marcus & Karen Hilton, Christopher Hawkins, Joanna Bolton, Eldar Dzafarov, Anna Sazhina, Tony & Amanda Dokman, Water Laird, among others.

 After visiting the United States in 2015, they started learning American smooth dancing.
-They introduced this style in Belgian at the National Professional Belgian Congress in May 2016.
+They introduced this style in Belgium at the National Professional Belgian Congress in May 2016.